|Height ASL Meters:420m

 A465 Take exit signposted A469 Bargoed / B4257 Rhymney.

 At the roundabout follow the A469 signposted to Pontlottyn, shortly after the turning for the B4257 on the left take the right turn signposted to Fochriw.
 Continue up the steep hill (Fochriw Road) for 0.7 miles, immediately over the cattle grid take the first left and park out of the way.
 Paragliders will need to walk up due to council restrictions.

 The take-off is no longer accessible to cars (for paragliding) as gates have been erected.
 Hang gliders (and others who need road access to the top) will need to contact a key holder to access the track to takeoff, then park along the edge of the track ensuring enough space is left for gliders landing or being carried forward across the track.
 Please contact a member of the SEW committee via telegram to obtain this.

 Carry to take-off after parking without obstructing the access gate.
 The take-off area is large and flat and the hill has a nice rounded front.
 No real obstructions, but be aware of the high voltage power lines running along the bottom of the hill in front of take-off.

-The paragliding top landing area A is large but be aware of being blown back onto the road and parked cars, also of gliders taking off ahead at the hill edge.
+The paragliding top landing area is large but be aware of being blown back onto the road and parked cars, also of gliders taking off ahead at the hill edge.
 It is possible to land a PG on the track to avoid a lengthy walk up – but this requires significant skill and experience.

-Hang gliders should aim to land in area H1 towards the rear of the hill.
+Hang gliders should aim to land in area HG1 towards the rear of the hill.
 Note the gentle slope towards the line of parked cars/road and take-off.
 Overshooting the landing area should be avoided but it is normally clearer towards the north end.

-Area H2 is large and reasonably flat and slightly higher than the road and car park.
+Area HG2 is large and reasonably flat and slightly higher than the road and car park.
 If you overshoot it is a long way to the front down a shallow slope towards take-off.
 Be aware of cars on the road, pilots taking off, PG’s landing and pilots soaring low at the hill edge.